zmou21/HW-Wireframe/README.md

-# homework-assignment-1
-HTML &amp; CSS Homework Assignment #1
+# Homework Assignment 1

+Description: Web design skeleton using HTML &amp; CSS.

+Utilizes positions, floats, and other styles to create a basic skeleton.